dialogtekgeek/DSTC6-End-to-End-Conversation-Modeling/ChatbotBaseline/egs/twitter/README.md

 - trial_data_dev.txt    (development data used for validation)
 - trial_data_eval.txt   (test data)

-into directory ./data
+into directory ./data .
-Modify path.sh as you like, and execute run.sh, which will train a LSTM-based conversation model using the training and development data, and evaluate it with the test data.
+Modify path.sh as necessary, and execute run.sh.
+The script will train a LSTM-based conversation model using the training and development data, and evaluate it with the test data.

 ## Directories and files
 - README.md : This file
-- data : directory to put processed data
+- data : directory to put processed text data
-- exp : trained model file, evaluation results and log files will be stored.
+- exp : trained model file, evaluation results and log files will be stored (automatically created).
 - path.sh : path setting file
 - run.sh : a sample script to train and evaluate the model
 - tools : python scripts for training and testing (link to ../../tools)